gnss85/order-summary-component-main/README.md

 ### The challenge

-Users should be able to:
+Your users should be able to:

-- View the optimal layout depending on their device's screen size
 - See hover states for interactive elements

 ### Screenshot